Leannald13/datacentric-milestoneproject/README.md

 All pages contain a navigation bar at the top of the page on desktop.
 The navbar becomes a side-nav when the user uses a mobile or ipad device.
 This navbar allows the user to jump to the following pages:
-- Home page - this is the landing page which includes an image carousel, cards which contain ratings for selected boxsets, and 4 boxset cards of boxsets which have just released a new season.
+- Home page - this is the landing page which includes an image carousel, cards which contain ratings for selected boxsets, and 3 boxset cards of boxsets which have just released a new season.
 The items on the home page are there to tell the user what the website is about, and to create something that is simple but visually appealing.
 - All Boxsets - paginates pages that lists all the boxsets on the website in ascending order.
 This page also contains a 'search' function which allows the user to search the title of any boxset, and their search is filtered.
 The page is displayed with 9 boxsets per page, in a row of 3.
-Each boxset is presented as a simple card providing the user with a bitesize of information and a button leading them to a page with full details of that boxset.
+Each boxset is presented as a simple card providing the user with a bitesize of information and a button leading them to a page with full details of the chosen boxset.
 - Add Boxset - this page allows the user to add a boxset as well as have the ability to upload a link for an image.

 ## Other pages